cdlm/website-nanoc/content/notes/2010/tourcoing-jazz-festival.markdown

 [![Marcus Strickland trio, Idiosyncrasies (2009)](/notes/2010/tourcoing-jazz-festival/idiosyncrasies.jpg)][idiosyncrasies]{: .right}

 [Marcus Strickland][] seemed quite impressed to open for Wayne Shorter, but then is there a jazz saxophonist out there who wouldn't?
-I particularly liked the story with the strikes in France and how they had to repeatedly suffer hearing one of their themes as the train company's jingle :)
+I particularly liked the story with the strikes in France and how they had to repeatedly suffer hearing one of their themes as the train company's jingle.

 - [Marcus Strickland][]: saxophone,
 - [Joe Sanders](http://joesandersbass.com): bass,